Gluten Free Cornbread Stuffing

 • Gluten free cornbread.
 My recipe makes easy, fluffy gluten free cornbread that’s perfect for this stuffing recipe.
 You can also use store-bought if you’re in a pinch.
 You’ll need about a 9-inch square pan of cornbread.

 • Mirepoix.
-The classic combination of onion, carrots, and celery.
+The classic combination of onion, carrots, and celery adds the classic savory, aromatic flavor to the stuffing.

 • Apple.
 You can use any kind of apple, but Granny Smith holds up well during cooking.

 • Fresh herbs.
-Parsley, sage, and thyme give that seasonal flavor you crave.
+Parsley, sage, and thyme give that seasonal flavor you crave, but feel free to adjust to your preference or what you have on hand.

 • Eggs.
-These bind the stuffing and give it a moist, custardy texture.
+These bind the stuffing and give it a custardy texture in the middle without being too mushy.

 Here are the simple steps to make the best gluten-free cornbread stuffing for Thanksgiving this year: